silicon-heaven/shv-doc/src/rpcmessage.md

 RPC message can have meta-data attribute defined.

-Attribute number | Attrinbute name | Description
+Attribute number | Attribute name | Description
 ----------------:|-----------------|------------
 1                | MetaTypeId          | Always equal to `1` in case of RPC message
 2                | MetaTypeNameSpaceId | Always equal to `0` in case of RPC message, may be omitted.